finanzcheck/AOM/README.md

 ## Description

 **This plugin can create a lot of value.
-But be aware that its initial setup will requires some effort!**
+But be aware that its initial setup will require some effort!**

 See [http://www.advanced-online-marketing.com/docs.html](http://www.advanced-online-marketing.com/docs.html) for this plugin's documentation.